sinebe/gettingDataProject/CODEBOOK.md

 Important.
-Must be read as raw file in github.
+Must be read as raw file in github or downloaded to computer and read with Notepad++.
 Link below direct you to raw file:

 https://raw.githubusercontent.com/sinebe/gettingDataProject/master/CODEBOOK.md